Conservative works on the historical real estate assets of Ugo Da Como Foundation

 Lecture excerpts from “Sustainability in Garda Festival” 2017 april 23.

-Ugo Da Como Foundation owns an exceptional monumental site including a Museum-home, the Viscontean-Venetian Fortress and a small group of old houses part of the Medieval village of Lonato.
+Ugo Da Como Foundation owns an exceptional monumental site including a House-Museum, the Viscontean-Venetian Fortress and a small group of old houses part of the Medieval village of Lonato.

 The foundation estate left by Senator Ugo Da Como not only includes the above mentioned buildings but also the library, art and furniture collections housed inside the House of The Mayor.

-The estate is not just an economical asset but is crealy made of historical buildings of cultural signifiance with huge impact on the sorrounding landscape.
+The estate is not just an economical asset but it is made of historical buildings of cultural signifiance with huge impact on the sorrounding landscape.

 As an Architect I’m honoured the Foundation put me in charge of the conservation and renovation projects of its real estate assets.